gogagum/dynamic-segment-tree/README.md

 TODO list (with no priority):

 - Add benchmarks.
-- Custom allocators checks.
-- Improve doxygen documentation.
-- Add tests that show the reason for separate `ValueT` and `GetValueT` parameters.
+- Add top-level concepts for combiners and initializers.